-Indirect costs such as selling and warehouse expenses are not included in the cost of inventory because of the difficulty In reasonably allocating them to particular items.
-They are therefore treated as period expenses and reduce the current period’s income.
+Indirect costs such as selling and warehouse expenses are not included in the cost of inventory due to the difficulty in reasonably allocating them to particular items.
+They are, therefore, treated as period expenses and reduce the current period’s income.

-In other words, the problem is how the accountant determines the acquisition cost or price paid for each item in the ending inventory when the items have been purchased at different times for different prices.
+In other words, the problem is how an accountant can determine the acquisition cost or price paid for each item in the ending inventory when the items have been purchased at different times for different prices.

 Methods of Attaching Prices to the Ending Inventory

 However, imagine a firm that sells identical products, such as molded plastic chairs, that have been purchased at different prices.
-Or imagine a large department store that sells a variety of products in different sizes and styles, again purchased at different prices.
+Or imagine a department store that sells a variety of products in different sizes and styles, again purchased at different prices.